06 One on One

 "I would like to learn more about you."

-> Report back in the training on what approach you used to invite someone to be listened to and how it went.
+Report back on the approach you used to invite someone to be listened to and how it went.

 Empathic Listening Examples